Relintai/pandemonium_engine_docs/02_tutorials/03_first_2d_game/05_the_main_game_scene.md

 ## Main script

 Add a script to `Main`.
-At the top of the script, we use `export (PackedScene)` to allow us to choose the Mob scene we want to instance.
+At the top of the script, we use `export(PackedScene)` to allow us to choose the Mob scene we want to instance.

-gdscript GDScript

 ```
 extends Node